HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 Before we get into the step-by-step tutorial, here is a big picture overview of what we will be doing.

-1. Adding the raster data to the GIS project.
+1. Adding the raster dataset to the GIS project.
 2. Adding the vector datasets to the GIS project.
 3. Exploring the Polish cities dataset.
 4. Experimenting with different map symbology.